 OFFICE DEPOT, INC. THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE "FOR" PROPOSALS 1, 2, 3, 4, 5, 6, 7 and 8.
 1. Proposal to adopt the Agreement and Plan of Merger, dated as of February 4, 2015, by and among Office Depot, Inc., Staples, Inc. and Staples AMS, Inc., pursuant to which, upon the terms and subject to the conditions set forth therein, Staples AMS, Inc. will merge with and into Office Depot, Inc., with Office Depot, Inc. surviving the merger as a wholly owned subsidiary of Staples, Inc. 2.
-Proposal to approve on an advisory (non-binding) basis the compensation that may be paid or become payable to Office Depot, Inc.'s named executive officers that is based on or otherwise relates to the merger.
+Proposal to approve on an advisory (non-binding) basis the compens executive officers that is based on or otherwise relates to the merger.
 3. Proposal to approve the adjournment of the annual meeting, if necessary or appropriate, to solicit additional proxies if there are not sufficient votes to adopt the merger agreement.
-4. Proposal to elect ten (10) members of the Office Depot, Inc. board of directors for the term described in the proxy statement/prospectus.
+4. 4.
+Proposal to elect ten (10) members of the Office Depot, Inc. board of directors for the term described in the proxy statement/prospectus.
 Nominees 4a.
 Roland C. Smith 4b.
 Warren F. Bryant 4c.
 Rakesh Gangwal 4d.
 Cynthia T. Jamison 4e.
 V. James Marino 4f.
 Michael J. Massey 4g.
 Francesca Ruiz de Luzuriaga 4h.
 David M. Szymanski 4i.
 Nigel Travis 4j.
 Joseph Vassalluzzo 5.
-6. 7.
-8. Proposal to approve on an advisory (non-binding) basis the compensation of Office Depot, Inc.'s named executive officers.
+5. Proposal to approve the 2015 Long-Term Incentive Plan.
+6. Proposal to approve the Office Depot Corporate Annual Bonus Plan.
+7. 7.
+Proposal to ratify the appointment by Office Depot, Inc.'s audit committee of Deloitte & Touche LLP as Office Depot's independent registered public accounting firm for the current year.
+8. 8.
+Proposal to approve on an advisory (non-binding) basis the compensation of Office Depot, Inc.'s named executive officers.
 Other Matters: In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.
-The undersigned acknowledge(s) receipt prior to the execution of this proxy of a notice of annual meeting of stockholders and a proxy statement/prospectus dated $[\bullet]$.
+The undersigned acknowledge(s) receipt prior to the execution of this proxy of a notice of annual meeting of stockholders and a proxy statement/prospectus dated May 15, 2015.
 Please sign exactly as your name(s) appear(s) hereon.
 All holders must sign.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 If a corporation, please sign in full corporate name by authorized officer.
-If a partnership, please sign in partnership name by authorized person. - I Date
+If a partnership, please sign in partnership name by authorized person.
+Signature (PLEASE SIGN WITHIN BOX) Date Signature (Joint Owners) Date